beeware/voc/README.rst

 Why "VOC"?
 ----------

-The `Vereenigde Oostindische Compagnie (VOC)`_, or Dutch East India Company, is often considered to be the world's first multinational corporation.
-It was also the first company to issue shares, and facilitate the trading of those shares.
-It was granted a 21 year monopoly to carry out trade activities in Asia, primarily the Spice Islands - the Dutch East Indies.
-They established a major trading port at Batavia - now Jakarta, on the island of Java (now part of Indonesia).
-As a result of their monopoly, the VOC became an incredibly valuable company, issuing an 18% annual dividend for almost 200 years.

-VOC was... the world's first Enterprise using Java. (rimshot!)

-VOC is also a backronym for "Vestigial Output Compiler".
+VOC is a backronym for "Vestigial Output Compiler".
 Or "Vexing Obtuse Compiler".
 Or "Valuable Obscure Compiler".
 Or "Varigated Ocelot Calibrator".
 It's your choice.

+Historically, VOC was the `Vereenigde Oostindische Compagnie (VOC)`_, or Dutch East India Company, often considered the be the world's first multinational corporation.
+It was also the first company to issue shares, and facilitate the trading of those shares.
+It was granted a 21 year monopoly to carry out trade activities in Asia, primarily the Spice Islands - the Dutch East Indies.
+They established a major trading port at Batavia - now Jakarta - on the island of Java (now part of Indonesia).

+While VOC was a very profitable business for it's shareholders, it operated as a colonial power.
+Modern historians have `expressed criticism of their business practices`_, which included exploitation of indigenous populations (including use of slave labour), slave trade, use of violence, and environmental destruction (including deforestation).

+VOC also played a role in the European discovery of Australia, and there are many VOC shipwrecks on the coast of Western Australia.

+The name VOC was chosen by the project because the project founder is from Western Australia, and VOC has a strong non-colonial presence in that state's history.
+It was also a convenient pun, as VOC was an enterprise Java company.

+It should not be considered an endorsement or glorification of the exploitative business practices of the company.

 .. _Vereenigde Oostindische Compagnie (VOC): https://en.wikipedia.org/wiki/Dutch_East_India_Company
+.. _expressed criticism of their business practices: https://en.wikipedia.org/wiki/Dutch_East_India_Company#Criticism

 Community
 ---------